mercadopago/devsite-docs/guides/plugins/magento-two/payment-configuration.en.md

 > [Click here](https://www.mercadopago[FAKER][URL][DOMÍNIO]/developers/en/guides/online-payments/checkout-api/receiving-payment-by-pix) to know more about payments with Pix in Transparent Checkout.
 ------------

-## Configure payments with credit and debit cards
+## Configure your Checkout for payments with credit and debit cards

-The configuration of this payment method will offer the buyer the option to make payments with credit and debit cards available in their country.
+The configuration of this payment method will offer the buyer the option to make payments with credit and debit cards available in the country the store was configured.

-Here are the details of the different options that you will find to configure it:

-## Configure your Custom Checkout

 Here are the details of the different options that you will find to configure your Custom Checkout.

 | Field | Description |